isomorfeus/isomorfeus-react/ruby/docs/props.md

-  prop :other, is_a: Enumerable # a required prop, which can be a Array for example, but at least must be a Enumerable prop :cool, default: 'yet some more text' # a optional prop with a default value prop :even_cooler, class: String, required: false # a optional prop, which when given, must be of class String
+  prop :other, is_a: Enumerable # a required prop, which can be a Array for example, but at least must be a Enumerable prop :cool, default: 'yet some more text' # a optional prop with a default value prop :even_cooler, class: String, required: false # a optional prop, which when given, must be of class String prop :super # a required prop of any type

   render do
     DIV { props.text }